Interviewing at CareMessage: An Overview

 • Technical Stage or Case Study — Depending on the role you apply to, this stage can consist of a take-home programming test, a case study or some similar evaluation of your skills.
 For example, if you’ve applied to a programming position, we may send you a link to a coding test which you can complete on your own time, and at your leisure.
 The take-home assignment is followed by a video call to discuss your work and ask any follow-up questions.
 At this stage, you may be interviewed by a peer for your role and if so, you will have an opportunity to ask them questions about their day-to-day experience in the position you’re applying to.

 • Behavioral Interview — Once you’ve done the technical interview, you’ll progress to our final stage of interviews.
-In this stage, you’ll jump on two to four back-to-back video calls to speak with team members who you’re likely to work with frequently and with members of the leadership team.
+In this stage, you’ll jump on two to three video calls to speak with team members who you’re likely to work with frequently and with members of the leadership team.
 They will ask you questions to better understand your alignment with our values, how you like to work, your experience dealing with difficult workplace situations and your ambitions for your future.
 You may be asked the same question twice because we hire by a committee and we like to see each interviewer’s interpretation of your response.
 This is our final stage of interviews.

 • Reference Check — We finalize our interview process with a reference check.
 We’ll ask you for contact information for two to three references who can speak to your previous work and values.